ozby/simplebackend/README.md

 ### Caching?

 As the data resides in memory, there is no need for caches.
-SimpleBackend is likely going to respond to a HTTP request within 1 ms.
+SimpleBackend is likely going to respond to a query within 1 ms.

 ### Scalability